Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-MainReplay.md

 ## Remaining work

-Real Properties page data and keyboard-only focus/navigation through the main window remain open.
+Keyboard-only focus/navigation through the main window remains open.
+A later [Properties replay](NativeDarkMode-Properties.md) populated all four pages from an installed entry without finding a new rendering defect.
 The light contrast native replay also showed blank selected text in the two search-filter dropdowns; that separate standard-control rendering issue is the next useful investigation.
 Native selection of additional contrast themes, physical mixed-DPI moves, other supported Windows versions, production packaging and disposable-target removal workflows remain release gates.